north-road/slyr/docs/user_guide/limitations.md

 > Proposed solution: will improve with QGIS' SLD capabilities.
 If this is a major issue, consider funding the capability development of it.

+## SVG Markers ##
+Warning: Water: QgsSvgMarkerSymbolLayer symbol layers cannot be converted yet
+> Workaround: remove the SVG Marker or save it to import into ArcGIS Pro

+> Proposed solution: currently working on it

 ## Vector tile packs - Index ##
 There are two types of Vector Tile Packs (VTPK) in **ESRI**: